Also known as Environmental Scanning Analysis.

 Variants include STEEPLED and PESTLE.

 PEST analysis is a strategic and structured tool for evaluating the external environment of an organization.
 It allows any organization to understand the macro-environmental factors that affect its performance and its ability to grow.
-The aim is to understand how those external factors will affect the business, then take appropriate actions to adapt to the changing environment.
-PEST analysis is often linked with SWOT analysis, and both tools complement each other and are often used together.
+The aim is to understand how these external factors might affect the business and subsequently formulate adaptive strategies.
+PEST analysis is often linked with SWOT analysis, and together, they provide a comprehensive overview of an organization’s strategic situation.

-PEST analysis is often used when conducting strategic analysis, and serves as a useful input into the strategic planning process.
-It can be useful when an organization wants to enter a new market or launch a new product.
-It can also be used in project management to increase the awareness of the opportunities and threats a project may have.
-This helps avoid starting a major project that is likely to fail for reasons beyond control.
+PEST analysis is often used when conducting strategic analysis and serves as a useful input into the strategic planning process.
+It can be useful when organizations seek to enter new markets or launch new products.
+PEST analysis can also be useful in project management to increase the awareness of the opportunities and threats a project may have.
+This helps avoid starting a major project that is likely to fail due to external uncontrollable factors.

-PEST analysis is used to analyze the impact of four environmental perspectives that might affect a business.
-These four perspectives are political, economic, social and technological.
-These external factors can vary in importance based on the industry type, geographical location, and the nature of the offered products and services.
-For example, retail stores tend to be more affected by the economic and social factors than the political and technological factors.
+PEST analysis is used to analyze the impact of four key environmental perspectives that have the potential to affect a business.
+These external factors can vary in importance based on the industry type, geographical location, and the nature of products and services offered.
+For example, retail stores tend to be more influenced by economic and social factors than political and technological factors.

-There are other variations that are based on the PEST framework and can be used based on the needs of the organization.
-For example, PESTLE is an alternative of PEST which adds environmental and legal factors to the four perspectives.
-Another alternative is the STEEPLED variation which adds demographic, ethical, environmental and legal to the four perspectives.
+There are other variations that are based on the PEST model and can be used based on the needs of the organization.
+For example, PESTLE is an alternative of PEST which adds environmental and legal factors alongside the foundational four perspectives.
+Alternatively, STEEPLED extends the analysis by including demographic, ethical, environmental, and legal considerations.

-The following tree structure is the outcome of a brainstorming session to identify all the possible PESTLE factors for a specific company.
+Presented below is a hierarchical structure resulting from a brainstorming session conducted to identify the comprehensive spectrum of PESTLE factors related to a specific company.

 Conducting an Environmental Scanning Analysis